HKU-MedAI/CTPD/README.md

 - [ ] explore frequency prototypes for time series.
 - [ ] problem: the feature in temporal dimension is very similar.
 - [ ] TODO: maybe construct a prototype map ...
+- [ ] the files for different models should be refactored ...  / However, this can be done after the ddl.

 ### Results
 XXX